mixxxdj/manual/source/chapters/configuration.rst

   Click the Mixxx icon in the applications menu or launcher of your desktop environment or perform a search for :file:`mixxx`.
 Alternatively type :command:`mixxx` into the terminal, then hit :kbd:`Return`.
-If your soundcard is not accessable from Mixxx because it is used by other Applications via Pulse, you Mixx may close and restart it using :command:`pasuspender mixxx`.
+If your soundcard is not accessible from Mixxx because it is used by other applications via PulseAudio, you may close and restart it using :command:`pasuspender mixxx`.
   :command:`mixxx --help` gives an overview about advanced command line options.

 Sound Hardware Preferences